 Matz, David.
 Daily Life of the Ancient Romans.
 Westport, CT: Greenwood Press, 2002.

 This book covers various aspects of daily life in Ancient Rome including food, housing, family life, sports, religion, and holidays and leisure activities.
 The section on leisure activities includes information about games including Latrunculi, Duodecim Scriptorum, and dice games.
 It does explain the rules for the games in-depth but it does give a basic description of the games and some historical information about them.
 The section on food also describes some famous Roman dinner parties.
 The section on family life also describes clothing.
 Each section has a list of references at the end.

-Here are some links to sites that discuss life in Ancient Greece and games that were played there.Ancient Greeks: Growing up in Greece
+Here are some links to sites that discuss life in Ancient Greece and games that were played there.Ancient Olympic Games

 This site explains the history of the Olympic games, which I don't discuss here because I don't discuss athletic games.Coming of Age in Ancient Greece: Games

 This is a section of the J. Paul Getty Museum website about an exhibit on Ancient Greece.
 This part of the site talks about games played in Ancient Greece, and there are links to other aspects of daily life in Ancient Greece.Daily Life in Ancient Greece

 This is a school website with information about daily life in Ancient Greece and links to other sites with information.
 The sidebar also offers links to other information and interactive activities.What was it like to live in an ancient Greek family?